Human activities are increasingly associated with the generation of large volumes of data that are captured through a variety of mechanisms including:

 - Understanding the morphology of cities

-- Explaining urban and regional dynamics
+- Explaining urban, regional and population dynamics

 - Pioneering new Geographic Data Science methodologies